miekg/skydns2/README.md

     `/v2/keys/skdydns/local/skydns/east/production/rails`
 * Host - The name of your service, e.g., `service5.mydomain.com`,  and IP address (either v4 or v6)
 * Port - the port where the service can be reached.
-* Priority - the priority of the service.
+* Priority - the priority of the service, the lower the value, the more preferred;
+* Weight - a weight factor that will be used for services with the same Priority.
 * TTL - the time-to-live of the service, overriding the default TTL.
 If the etcd key also has a TTL, the minimum of this value and the etcd TTL is used.

+Path and Host are mandatory.

 Adding the service can thus be done with: